P&O Princess Cruises: History

 In 2001, talks were held with Royal Caribbean and Festival Cruises to discuss a possible merger.
 Also in 2001, P&O Princess Cruises launched the A'Rosa Cruises brand.
 In 2003, P&O Princess Cruises merged with Carnival Corporation to form Carnival Corporation & plc.
 As a result of the merger, P&O Princess Cruises plc was re-listed as Carnival plc, becoming the UK holding company of the Carnival Group.
 As Carnival plc, the company largely retained the P&O Princess executive team and shareholder body, with executive control of the group's activities in the UK and Australia.

 Head office

-The P&O Princess head office was in City of Westminster, London.
+The P&O Princess head office was in London.
 After P&O accepted a takeover from Carnival Corporation in 2003, the company planned to close the P&O head office in London.
 P&O Princess offered the 25 employees there a relocation to the P&O Cruises offices in Southampton or dismissal from the company.